 Tom Godfrey, CHOICE spokesperson said, "Jetstar's decision to delay the removal of the tick box tax until July 2017 is unacceptable.
 Given Jetstar has already removed the preselection of extras in New Zealand, and Virgin and Tiger have done the right thing in Australia, the airline's seven-month delay is bad news for customers."

 "If a company needs to use sneaky tactics to trick their customers into purchasing optional extras they may not want or need, it's time to rethink their business model."

 Look beyond the airline's travel insurance

-For all international travel we recommend buying travel insurance (see our travel insurance reviews).
+For all international travel we recommend buying travel insurance.
 But domestic travel insurance is not crucial, and an airline's preselected travel insurance may not suit your needs or be the best value for money.
-See our comparison of airline and standalone travel insurance policies.

 Jetstar preselects travel insurance for you when booking a domestic flight, but the booking screen times out, giving you only 10 minutes to read the 6500-word terms and conditions statement for the policy – where'll you find there's no cover for:

 - loss or theft of baggage that is not checked in i.e. no cover for your hand luggage (and who checks in their smartphone?)